syncthing/docs/users/untrusted.rst

   plaintext original, but it's still easy to derive the original size from the encrypted file)

-Encryption is AES-256-GCM with a key derived from the password and folder ID using scrypt.
+Encryption is XChaCha20-Poly1305 and AES-SIV with a key derived from the password and folder ID using scrypt.
+Refer to :ref:`untrusted` for details.

 Untrusted Side File Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~